-All applicants whose native language is not English and who have not received a four-year bachelor's degree from an accredited university in the United States, or the equivalent from a university in an English-speaking country exempt from the English proficiency test requirement, are required to 1) obtain the required minimum English language proficiency scores for the E3PT, IELTS, or TOEFL tests; or 2) obtain an English language proficiency 'waiver' from their respective Graduate Program, in order to be eligible for graduate admission.
-Applicants must receive a total band score of at least 7.0 on the IELTS (with a minimum band score of 6.0 on each module); at least 580 on the paper-based TOEFL test; at least 85 on the TOEFL iBT (with a minimum score of 22 in the Speaking section and a minimum score of 21 in other sections); or an overall minimum score of 79 on the E3PT (with minimum speaking, reading, and listening scores of 21, and a minimum writing score of 16).
+All applicants whose native language is not English and who have not received a four-year bachelor's degree from an accredited university in the United States, or the equivalent from a university in an English-speaking country exempt from the English proficiency test requirement, are required to: 1) obtain the required minimum English language proficiency scores for the CAE, E3PT, IELTS, or TOEFL tests; or 2) obtain an English language proficiency 'waiver' from their respective Graduate Program, in order to be eligible for graduate admission.
+Applicants must receive a total band score of at least 7.0 on the IELTS (with a minimum band score of 6.0 on each module); at least 580 on the paper-based TOEFL test; at least 85 on the TOEFL iBT (with a minimum score of 22 in the Speaking section and a minimum speaking, reading, and listening scores of 21, and a minimum writing score of 16); or pass the C1 Advanced test on the CAE.

-Completed application forms, English proficiency examination results, letters of recommendation, and all other supporting documents must be submitted to the Office of Graduate Studies by the following deadlines:
+Completed application forms, English proficiency examination results, letters of recommendation, ecclesiastical endorsement, and all other supporting documents must be submitted to the Office of Graduate Studies by the following deadlines:

 Enrollment for Application Deadline

-Spring, Summer, or Fall Semester March 1 (January 15 eff.
-2021/22)
+Spring, Summer, or Fall Semester January 15

 Winter Semester June 30

-MS/DI January 15

-Current status of applications may be verified online.
+The current status of applications may be verified online.
 When all forms and supporting materials have been received and the application is complete, the Office of Graduate Studies forwards the application to the Department of Nutrition, Dietetics, and Food Science for consideration by the department graduate faculty.
 Decisions of the graduate faculty regarding admission are communicated to the Office of Graduate Studies, who formally notifies applicants of their acceptance or denial.